ISC2SG-YW/CTF-Workshop/basic_crypto/README.md

-# Decode Binary
+# Online Decoders

 ## Summary
 - **Author:** Lecia Wong

 ## Description
-To decode binary using online decoders to get the flag.
+To decode encrypted messages using online decoders to get the flag.
+Do familiarise with different types of encryption methods to get better at crypto.

 https://cyberchef.org/